AshnahKhalidKhan/Poetry-Makes-Nothing-Happen/README.md

 - The Interpretation of Dreams
 - Spicer's Instant Poetry
 - A Thing Of Beauty Is a Joy
+- The Story of Philosophy
+- The Pleasures of Philosophy (Chapter on love)
+- Fire And Ice
+- Don Quixote
+- The Conflict of East And West in Urdu Literature
+- The Love Of Discourse And The Discourse of Love
+- Symposium
+- The Wasteland
+- Mutabassum Qaatil
+- Tapai Par Gara
+- Sources Of The Self
+- Banjaaranama
+- Pygmalion

 # Movie List:
 - The Day The Earth Stood Still